astralfrontier/astralfrontier.org-OLD/src/blog/2016-03-24-deconstructing-doc-smith.md

 Whether human or alien, individuals or an entire species, antagonist characters come in two major flavors:

-* The highly scientific but immoral conqueror
+* The highly scientific but amoral conqueror
-* The obstructive, short-sighted, and potentially violent authority figure
+* The obstructive, short-sighted authority figure

 Many antagonists will have access to most of the technology available to the protagonist.
 However, the protagonist may have exclusive access to some notable technology,